-Ernest Morrell is the Coyle Professor of Literary Education and director of the Center for Literary Education in the Institute for Educational Initiatives at the University of Notre Dame, where he holds joint appointments in the Department of English and the Department of Africana Studies and is a Kellogg Institute for International Studies faculty fellow.
+Ernest Morrell is the Coyle Professor of Literacy Education, associate dean in the College of Arts and Letters, and director of the Center for Literacy Education in the Institute for Educational Initiatives at the University of Notre Dame, where he holds joint appointments in the Department of English and the Department of Africana Studies.

 An expert in critical educational and social movement theory, Morrell focuses his research interests on literacy education, international Catholic education, postcolonial literature, media and popular culture, literature for children, and the African diaspora.
 He is a convener of the African Diaspora International Research Network.

-Morrell has published more than 80 articles and book chapters and eight books, including.
-Critical Media Pedagogy: Teaching for Achievement in City Schools, which was named an Outstanding Academic Title for 2014 by Choice magazine.
-His latest book, Educating Harlem: Schooling and Resistance in an American Community, is forthcoming from Columbia University Press.
+Morrell has published more than 80 articles and book chapters and eight books, including Critical Media Pedagogy: Teaching for Achievement in City Schools, which was named an Outstanding Academic Title for 2014 by Choice magazine.
+His latest book, Educating Harlem: Schooling and Resistance in an American Community, was published in November 2019 by Columbia University Press.

 Morrell was previously the director of the Institute for Urban and Minority Education at Columbia University and a past-president of the National Council of Teachers of English.
 He holds a PhD from the University of California, Berkeley.

 English education, the African diaspora, media and popular culture, literacy and freedom, postcolonial studies, literature for children, Catholic Education